Hyuk Shin: A-Rex Production

 Teaming up with songwriter Sean Hamilton, Shin started the music production duo "A-Rex".
 They worked together for 4 years until they made Justin Bieber's "One Less Lonely Girl," which debuted at No. 16 on the Billboard Hot 100, on the issue dated October 24, 2009.
 The song had 113,000 downloads in its first week and later scored the second highest debut of the week, only being surpassed by "3" by Britney Spears.
 As of February 2011, the single has sold over 1,025,000 digital copies in the United States.
 In his MelOn interview, he said those 4 years of waiting to achieve the goal, were the hardest time in his life.
 A-Rex also produced "Right Here Waiting" by Tynisha Keli and "Supa Luv" by Korean male idol group, Teen Top.
 The song was later remixed and featured on the American movie "Beastly" by the director Daniel Barnz, starring Vanessa Hudgens and Alex Pettyfer.

 153 Joombas Music Group

 In 2011, Shin established independent music production and music publishing company "Joombas Music Group" with offices in Los Angeles, New York, and Seoul.
 Joombas began producing for major K-pop labels such as SM Entertainment and TOP Media, working to bring fresh, new sounds to the music industry.
-In 2011, Shin and Joombas were brought-in to contribute to the production and writing of EXO's debut album MAMA in the song "Angel."
+In 2011, he and Joombas were brought-in to contribute to the production and writing of EXO's debut album MAMA in the song "Angel."
 Exo's debut album MAMA was released in Korea and China in two language editions - Exo-K's Korean version and Exo-M's Mandarin version, and both versions hit No. 1 in Korea (Gaon Chart) and China (SINA Chart).